-Adopting a DevSecOps approach requires a change of attitude across the organization, and it applies to processes, people, and the tools that they use.
+Adopting a DevSecOps approach requires a change of attitude across the organization, and it applies to processes, relationships among different teams, and the tools that they use.

 While this kind of organizational change is always a challenge, more and more enterprises and organizations are making a concerted effort to shift security practices left and incorporate them into the DevOps cycle, ensuring that implementing essential security checks don’t impede time to market.
 According to recent DigiCert research, nearly half of the organizations surveyed said that they are in the process of integrating security with DevOps, while the rest said that they already completed their integration.